Rondaul/MemorablePlaces/README.md

 your favourite.
 3. Go back to Main Activity and see your selected list.

-Things not present yet and has to implemented.
+Things not present yet and has to implemented:
 * No persistence of data.
 Will be adding shortly.